ifgabi/igni/README.md

-# Memzgg
+# igni

-Development branch of the memzgg project.
+Development branch of the igni project.
 A website that can host a community oriented towards watching livestreams.
 Inspired by strims.gg, this community website will offer features such as: live chat, different platforms stream embedding and oauth2 integration with other platforms such as gmail, twitchtv etc(soon).

 # Development

 The website is currently in development.
 No production setup for the tools as of yet.

 It uses nx for project management.
-From the root folder you can set up the development services by using the commands: `ng serve memzgg-client` and `ng serve memzgg-server`.
+From the root folder you can set up the development services by using the commands: `ng serve igni-client` and `ng serve igni-server`.

 Development setup:
 - openjdk-17